Quantedge Foundation

 Tell us more about your family's journey to the United Kingdom.

 Today, our family is happily reunited in the UK.
-After losing touch with us for more than 10 years, our father managed to flee to the UK in to join us.
+After losing touch with us for more than 10 years, our father managed to flee to the UK to join us.

 Picture